-Passport provides foster youth with assistance in preparing for college and specialized support services from college staff.
+Passport provides foster youth and unaccompanied homeless youth with assistance in preparing for college and specialized support services from college staff.
 Students receive a scholarship that helps cover the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), and recipients get priority consideration for the State Need Grant.
-In the 2016-17 academic year, the program served 335 students.
+In the 2018-19 academic year, the program served 316 students.